wjansenw/duplicati-homeassistant/README.md

 duplicati-nodered-homeassistant
 ===============================
+### Configuration
 Expose duplicati to homeassistant via nodered/mqtt.
 You need to have a working mqtt broker, homeassistant configured correctly to work with this broker and accept discovery of new devices.

-Configuration can be done by a yaml file.
-In the current flow, this file is to be stored on cat duplicati_config.yaml
+Configuration should be done by a yaml file.
+In the current flow, this file is to be stored on /data/duplicati/duplicati_config.yaml

 ```
 nodered:$ pwd
 /data/duplicati